VIRTUAL RECRUITING DURING COVID-19

 No, none of our academies are residential.

 Generally, Henrico Police offers a Modified Police Academy no more than once per year.
-Applications to our next modified academy will be accepted Sep.
-11-Oct.
-26, 2020.
-Only current DCJS Certified Law Enforcement Officers will be considered for our modified academies.
+Only current DCJS Certified Law Enforcement Officers are considered for our modified academies.

 See the list of Police Officer qualifications and disqualifications and the list of 911 Dispatcher qualifications and disqualifications.